kristianmandrup/tower_fields/readme.md

 * strings
 * times

-The following code example illustrates the use of these type specific macros.
+The following Model illustrates the use of these field-type macros.

 ``` coffeescript
 class App.User extends Tower.Model